rayspock/rayspock.github.io/content/page/work.md

 > Forked from [kyuupichan/electrumx](https://github.com/kyuupichan/electrumx)

-Built REST APIs on Python-based ElectrumX for people to interact with the blockchain and increase syncing performance by 20%.
+Built REST APIs on ElectrumX for people to interact with the blockchain and increase syncing performance by 20%.

 _[View Project](https://github.com/rayspock/electrumx)_